Georgia Wrongful Death Attorneys

-ARE WRONGFUL DEATH SETTLEMENTS TAXABLE?
+IS A WRONGFUL DEATH CLAIM TAXABLE?

 HOW LONG CAN A WRONGFUL DEATH LAWSUIT TAKE?

+It depends.
 Some wrongful death lawsuits will resolve within a few months, many will take at least a year, and others can take multiple years.

-Factors that can influence the length of your case include delays in gathering evidence and the complexities of the claim.
+Factors that can influence the length of your case include delays in gathering evidence and the complexities of the wrongful death claim.
 If an agreement cannot be reached pre-trial, a wrongful death claim will be heard in front of a jury.
 This process can take significantly longer than a settlement, but may be necessary or appropriate under certain circumstances.

 CAN YOU SUE AN ESTATE FOR WRONGFUL DEATH?